How to Make Horseradish Syrup

 So it is wise to have some natural remedies come to the rescue, such as horseradish syrup, which for me is also the basis of home apothecary for fall and winter. 🙂

-Horseradish syrup – a natural antibiotic for use in infections, flu, cough, bronchitis, and the upper respiratory tract:
+Horseradish syrup has been used to help with infections, flu, cough, bronchitis, and the upper respiratory tract because of its antibacterial properties.:

 • 200 g of freshly grated horseradish